Why UNC-Kenan-Flagler?

 Dan Domeracki is vice president, government and industry relations for Schlumberger Limited.
 Before this role Domeracki served as vice president, global accounts and industry affairs for Schlumberger where he was responsible for leading Schlumberger’s global account program and dedicated global account teams.
 During 2008-2011 Domeracki was global account director for ConocoPhillips managing the executive level corporate relationship between ConocoPhillips and Schlumberger.
 From 2006-2008 Domeracki was based in London where he served as vice president, marketing and technology for the Schlumberger Reservoir Management Group.
 He holds a master’s degree in geology from the University of South Carolina.

-Professor Holshouser received his BSBA and an MBA from UNC Kenan-Flagler.
+He holds both a BSBA and an MBA from UNC Kenan-Flagler Business School.

 Vice President-Tax and Chief Tax Officer, Kinder Morgan